-As well as self-help, this pathway might also include psychotherapy (psychosexual or relationship counselling) for men or couples.
+As well as self-help, this pathway might also include psychotherapy (psychosexual or relationship counseling) for men or couples.

-In their 2011 research paper into medical treatments, researchers from St James University Hospital at Leeds university discuss the difference in approaches, saying:
+In their 2011 research paper, researchers from St James University Hospital at Leeds university discuss the difference in approaches, saying:

 This fundamental controversy about whether PE is behavioural or biomedical has been reflected in the two differing approaches to therapy (i.e. behavioural or psychotherapy versus pharmacological therapy).

-They mention a 1986 research paper which found short-term success with these techniques in 45%-65% of men, but a lack of long-term evidence, saying only 25% of men had lasting improvement.
+They mention a 1986 research study which found short-term success with these techniques in 45%-65% of men, but a lack of long-term evidence, saying only 25% of men had lasting improvement.

-More recently, in 2015 British researchers conducted a review of behavioral therapies for PE.
+And in 2015, British researchers conducted a review of behavioral techniques.
 They looked at 10 randomized controlled trials involving 521 participants.

 Here are some key findings: